Lock Repair Available Now

 Prevention

-Keep locks clean and lightly lubricated with graphite or PTFE spray (not oil-based products).
-Don't force stiff locks—address problems early.
-Check door alignment seasonally, especially on wooden frames that swell and shrink.
+Don't force a stiff lock — address problems early before they seize.
+Keep locks clean and lightly lubricated with graphite or PTFE spray (not oil-based products), and check door alignment seasonally, especially on wooden frames that swell and shrink.

 Our Guarantee